• Skip to primary navigation

 • Make Money Online

-Financesyrup » Income Tax in California State 2022-2023
+Financesyrup » Income Tax in California State| State Tax in California

-Income Tax in California State 2022-2023
+Income Tax in California State| State Tax in California

-December 4, 2022 by Achugamonu Uzoma
+January 29, 2025 by Achugamonu Uzoma

 One of the most fascinating things about the California state tax system is that it takes into consideration the citizen’s income and taxes them based on how much they earn.
+According to the California Franchise Tax Board, California’s income tax generated over $150 billion, accounting for nearly 70% of the state’s total revenue

 Table of Contents

-• What Is Tax In California?
+• About Tax in California?

 • Gasoline Tax